EmilianC/Gemcutter/Resources/Docs/Shader.md

 be attached to the Material Component for per-object control.
 When rendering, Jewel3D will bind all Textures and Buffers from the currently rendering Shader and Material.
 If both the shader and Material bind a buffer or texture to the same ID, the Material's per-object data is used.

-# System Functions and Uniforms
+# System Uniforms, Functions, and Variables
 A series of matrices are available for all GLSL shader blocks.
 ```cpp
 mat4 Jwl_View;